-Principal findings of this study
+Principal findings of the study

-This study has established reference ranges with gestational age for BW and EFW.
-The two charts have a common median but they differ in the levels of spread from the median.
-The BW charts rely on the principle that at a given gestational age, especially at <37 weeks, the reference population should not be only those babies that are born, because preterm births are inherently pathological, but all babies including those still in utero.
+In this study we have established reference ranges according to gestational age for BW and EFW.
+These two charts have a common median but they differ in the levels of spread from the median.
+The BW charts rely on the principle that, at a given gestational age, especially < 37 weeks, the reference population should include not only those babies that have been born, but all also, because preterm births are inherently pathological, babies still in utero.

-The study has demonstrated that a very high proportion of preterm births are SGA; this should not be surprising because in many such cases there is iatrogenic birth for hypertensive disease and / or fetal growth restriction.
-A high proportion of SGA neonates is also observed in spontaneous preterm births providing further support to the results of histological and uterine artery Doppler findings that in many such births there is impaired placentation.5-10 Consequently, to varying degrees, all preterm births arise from pathological pregnancies and it is misleading to use data from such pregnancies to establish reference ranges of BW with gestational age.
+The study has demonstrated that a very high proportion of preterm births are SGA; this should not be surprising because, in many such cases, there is iatrogenic birth for hypertensive disease and/or fetal growth restriction.
+A high proportion of SGA neonates is also observed among spontaneous preterm births, providing further support to histological and uterine artery Doppler findings suggesting that in many such births there is impaired placentation^{6-10}.
+Consequently, to varying degrees, all preterm births arise from pathological pregnancy and it is misleading to use data from such pregnancies to establish reference ranges of BW according to gestational age.

-In our heterogeneous unselected population arising from two maternity hospitals in England, about 20% of the women were of Black racial origin and in such women the incidence of SGA fetuses and neonates was higher than in White women.
-This finding is compatible with the results of a previous study which reported that fetal growth is affected by several maternal characteristics; BW increased with maternal weight, height and parity and after adjustment for these variables BW was lower in Black than in White women.15 It could therefore be assumed that it is physiological for Black women to produce smaller babies than White women and provide different reference ranges for these racial groups.16 The alternative view is that in Black women living in England the delivery of smaller babies is a consequence of pathological influences that would be masked by customized birthweight percentiles.
-We have previously reported that in Black women, after adjustment for other demographic and pregnancy characteristics, there is increased risk for several adverse pregnancy outcomes, including miscarriage, stillbirth, preeclampsia, fetal growth restriction and both iatrogenic and spontaneous preterm birth; it is uncertain whether such increased risks are the consequence of genetic predisposition, socioeconomic deprivation or both.17 We have also shown that BW for gestational age is reduced in antepartum stillbirths and there is no significant difference in the proportion of antepartum stillbirths that are SGA when BW is corrected for maternal characteristics.15
+In our heterogeneous unselected population, arising from two maternity hospitals in England, about 20% of the women were of black racial origin and in these women the incidence of SGA fetuses and neonates was higher than in white women.
+This finding is compatible with the results of a previous study which reported that fetal growth is affected by several maternal characteristics: BW increased with maternal weight, height and parity and, after adjustment for these variables, BW was lower in black than in white women15.
+It could therefore be assumed that it is physiological for black women to produce smaller babies than white women and that different reference ranges for these racial groups should be provided16.
+An alternative view is that, in black women living in England, the delivery of smaller babies is a consequence of pathological influences that would be masked by customized BW percentiles.
+We have reported that, in black women, after adjustment for other demographic and pregnancy characteristics, there is increased risk for several adverse pregnancy outcomes, including miscarriage, stillbirth, pre-eclampsia, fetal growth restriction and both iatrogenic and spontaneous preterm birth; it is uncertain whether such increased risks are a consequence of genetic predisposition, socioeconomic deprivation or both17.
+We have also shown that BW according to gestational age is reduced in antepartum stillbirths and there is no significant difference in the proportion of antepartum stillbirths that are SGA when BW is corrected for maternal characteristics15.